HowTo: Node Red - Control GPIO of an ESPEasy device

 So that you can send commands to your ESPEasy device via MQTT, it must of course be configured appropriately.
 To do this, you must first set the "Unit Name" of your ESPEasy device appropriately.

-Open the web configuration view, switch to the "Config" tab and configure the name of your ESPEasy device.
-You should make a note of the name you set, because you will need it later.
+To do this, open the web configuration view, switch to the "Config" tab and configure the name of your ESPEasy device.
+You should remember the name you have set, as you will need it later.

 View of the "Config" tab in the web menu of your ESPEasy device.

-The next step is to configure the MQTT server on your ESPEasy device.
+In the next step you should configure the MQTT server on your ESPEasy device.

-You can find more information about this in the article ESPEasy - Configure MQTT server and subscribe to topics.
+You can also find more information in the article ESPEasy - Configure MQTT Server and Subscribe to Topics.

 View of the MQTT controller setting in the web menu of your ESPEasy device.